RAVI-SAI-1819/JavaInterviewQuestionsWithAnswers/JavaInterviewQuestionsWithAnswers.md

 28. **Can you tell me something about try-with-resources?**
 29. **What are all the different ways to fetch the data from collection interfaces/classes?**
 30. **I want to store IPL League Franchise names in an order; which collection would you prefer to use?**
+31. **Have you heard about Identity Hash Map, could you please tell me about the work of Identity Hash Map?**
+32. **What do you think about fail safe and fail fast iterators?**
+33. **How will you come out of concurrent modification exception scenarios?**
+34. **What is the relationship between equals and hash code method?**
+35. **What are all the different ways to create a Thread?**
+36. **Differences between Vector and ArrayList?
+Is it possible to use a private constructor, if yes tell me few scenarios where we need private constructors in real-time applications implementation?**
+37. **Can you tell me the ways to extract actual numeric value stored in the below mentioned character.
+Example: char c=’9’, wanted to extract exact digit value.**
+38. **What are all the types of relationships in Java?**
+39. **What is the difference between mutable and immutable?
+Can you give few examples for the same?**
+40. **What is a volatile keyword?**

+---